 Am I staying in compliance?

 Over time, to stay in compliance, it helps to remember that requirements are not the only thing that changes—your business changes, too.

+CT note: Have you moved to a new location?
+Have you moved your headquarters?
 These kinds of changes could mean updating any registration, license, employer obligation filings, or permit requirements.